DETAILED ACTION

 (2) The substituted components were known in the art as taught by Sato ([110]).

 Therefore, the teachings of the cited prior art in the obviousness rejection above provide the requisite teachings with a clear, reasonable expectation.
 The cited prior art meets the criteria set forth in both Graham and KSR.
-Therefore, it would be obvious to a person of ordinary skill in the art to substitute Mori’s auricular cartilage derived chondrocytes with Sato’s chondrocytes derived from articular cartilage of an animal with polydactyly to yield a predictable a cell microsheet wherein the cells are chondrocytes derived from articular cartilage of an animal with polydactyly.
+Therefore, it would be obvious to a person of ordinary skill in the art to substitute Sung’s chondrocytes with Sato’s chondrocytes derived from articular cartilage of an animal with polydactyly to yield a predictable a cell microsheet wherein the cells are chondrocytes derived from articular cartilage of an animal with polydactyly.

-the art at the effective time of filing of the invention, especially in the absence of evidence to the
+Therefore, the invention as a whole was prima facie obvious to one of ordinary skill in the art at the effective time of filing of the invention, especially in the absence of evidence to the contrary.

 Response to Arguments

 Applicant’s arguments with respect to U.S.C.
-103 rejection of claim(s) 1, 2, 14-20, 22, 23, 25 have been considered but are moot because the new ground of rejection does not rely on any reference applied in the prior rejection of record for any teaching or matter specifically challenged in the argument.
+103 rejection of claim(s) 1, 2, 14-20 over Mori in view of Sato have been considered but are moot because of claim cancellation.

 Conclusion